HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 it in this post[^3].

 Also, notice we're putting an existential quantifier in front of everything.
-In the internal logic, this means that we're allowed to pass to an open cover of our base space and use a different $f$ (or indeed, a different $n$!) on each open.
+Externally, this means that we're allowed to pass to an open cover of our base space and use a different $f$ (or indeed, a different $n$!) on each open.
 If you prefer type theory[^4], you can replace every instance of
 $\exists$ by the [propositional truncation][9] of a $\Sigma$-type.

 It's interesting to ask what the "untruncated" versions of these will be.
-I think that untruncated bishop finite types are exactly the cardinals, untruncated subfinite types are disjoint unions of propositions...
+I think that untruncated bishop finite types are exactly the cardinals, untruncated subfinite types are disjoint unions of finitely many propositions...
 But it's not clear to me what the untruncated kuratowski finite types should be.
-Something like "kuratowski finite objects that aren't allowed to twist", but I don't quickly see a characterization of them[^5].
+Something like "finitely many copies of $B$, glued together along open sets"...
+But I don't see a snappy characterization of these[^5].

 ---